amirinisrael/amirinisrael.github.io/README.md

 ![tube_cleaning_internal-lr](https://user-images.githubusercontent.com/42239030/43993922-5450c1ce-9d9d-11e8-9acb-87a6a1e78508.jpg)

 ## Brazing the Tubes
-Slip the sleeve over an end of the frame.
+Slip the sleeve over an end of the platform frame.
 Clamp the frame of the rack to a flat steel surface.
 Measures the sides with a yardstick to ensure that the opposite sides are of equal length.
 If you want to be extra careful, compare the length of the diagonal corners.
 The diagonal measurements should be the same length.